 Unless you have the rights to claim a remix of your original, you cannot claim one.
-In addition, remixing popular songs cannot be uploaded to our platform.
-Every piece of work must have the appropriate rights in order to be distributed and/or claimed via the YouTube Content ID program.
+Also, remixing popular songs cannot be uploaded to our platform.
+Every piece of work must have the appropriate rights to be distributed and/or claimed via the YouTube Content ID program.

 Claims from Symphonic

 If you see us claiming music on your profile, please do not worry.
 This is the automatic YouTube Content ID system, and it can be released so that we don't monetize on your videos but do so on any other videos across YouTube.What is a dispute, and what happens after?

 After you submit your dispute, the copyright owner has 30 days to respond.
 During this time, the claim will be temporarily released.
 If they don’t respond within 30 days, their claim on your video will expire, and you don’t need to do anything.